-However, we can get to the bottom of sample size calculations for mobile А/В testing.
+Now let’s get to the main point: how to determine the sample size for A/B tests?
 It’s really important to have a full understanding of it as sample size has a considerable effect on checking the significance of the observed difference in variations performance.

-In this post, we’ll also review one of sample size measuring methods which is widely used and helps to make a statistically valid decision based on the results of your mobile A/B testing.
+In this post, we’ll also review one of the A/B test sample size measuring methods which is widely used and helps to make a statistically valid decision based on the results of your mobile A/B testing.

 Sample Size Influence on Checking Results Trustworthiness within Mobile A/B Testing